 If you’re experiencing ongoing rebound headaches, you can start addressing your symptoms at home by reducing the amount of OTC medications you take.

 You shouldn’t take medicine for pain for more than 15 days out of every month, and prescription pain medications shouldn’t be used for more than 10 days out of every month.

 Your doctor or pharmacist can guide you regarding medication ingredients and potential side effects.

 If you continue to experience chronic headache pain, your doctor may be able to help.
 Make an appointment to speak with them about preventative medicines.

-Ask your healthcare provider alternative treatment options for headaches and migraines, like antidepressants for headaches caused by chronic tension.
+Ask your healthcare professional for alternative treatment options for headaches and migraine, like antidepressants for headaches caused by chronic tension.

 Waiting until your headache starts could keep you in a cycle of OTC treatment, so prevention is key.

 To address your migraine symptoms at home consider building a predictable schedule that minimizes stress and keeps you in a routine.
 Focus on adhering to regular mealtimes and a solid sleep schedule.

 Exercise can help prevent migraine attacks, but be sure to warm up slowly before diving right in, as too much strenuous exercise can cause a headache.

 Prescriptions containing estrogen, like the birth control pill, could also contribute to your migraine.
 You might need to speak with your doctor about stopping or changing those medications.